HauLeungLai/DS-Assignment-3/README.md

 # Assignment 3
 ## Overview
-This project is about implements the **Poxos Consesus Algorithm** in Java, simulating the election of a Council President **Adelaide Suburbs Council**.
+This project is about implements the **Paxos Consesus Algorithm** in Java, simulating the election of a Council President **Adelaide Suburbs Council**.
 The system consists of 9 council members M1-M9, each acting as **Proposer**, **Acceptor**, and **Learner**, and communicate via TCP sockets.

-The program contains 3 scenarios test:
+The program is tested under 3 scenarios test to make sure:
 - A single president is elected, even if multiple proposals are made concurrently.
-- The system reaches consensus despite network latency or membere failures.
+- The system reaches consensus despite network latency or member failures.
 - All running non-faulty nodes learn the same final decision.

 ---